audrey617/My-Notes/IIS/ReviewForProjects.md

 </br>**Project4 - ML on CLAMP** </br>
 This homework is a big distraction from Security itself and every task is basic ML implementation.
 I think it is one of the worst assignments I have had in this program: The quality of this assignment document is bad, some function descriptions are very unclear, and no local tests are provided for the majority parts.
-In addition, the GS tests usually provide no feedback on failed tests and the test design is pretty silly; one example is that One Hot Encoding value has to be 0.0/1.0 float format and will fail silently if your value is 0 or 1.
+In addition, the GS tests usually provide no feedback on failed tests and the test design is pretty silly; one example is that One Hot Encoding value has to be 0.0/1.0 float format and GS test will fail silently if your value is 0 or 1.
 Even I am pretty familiar with all concepts and relevant coding, I spent 11.5 hours to pass all GS tests.
 My workload should reduce by at least half if the project is designed better. </br>

 Some refernece:</br>
 args and kwargs in Python: https://www.geeksforgeeks.org/args-kwargs-python/